 Children who harm others may have additional or complex needs.
-Harmful behaviour by children can also be a sign or indicator that a child has an unmet need or could indicate that they themselves are at risk of or are experiencing/have experienced abuse or neglect or some other form of adverse experience3 in their life.
+Harmful behaviour by children can also be a sign or indicator that a child has an unmet need or could indicate that they themselves are at risk of or are experiencing/have experienced abuse or neglect or some other form of adverse experience7 in their life.
+Children who harm other children may have power or privilege over a child(ren) they are causing harm to but can also be powerless or vulnerable in other part of their lives.

-3 See Understanding trauma and adversity | Resources | YoungMinds for further information.
+7 See Understanding trauma and adversity | Resources | YoungMinds for further information.